sharontherese/sharon-kabel/content/post/periti-longform/index.md

 This was the most time consuming round.
 I had grouped my list of 479 names into 3 subgroups: the obvious, the somewhat obvious, and the unconfirmed names.
 The more I searched, the more data points I found that I wanted to include.
 Choosing a new data point to collect meant going back through all previously searched periti to extract that information.

 Because I had ‘country of origin’ for most periti, I sorted by country (instead of alphabetically by last name for Round 1).
 I could more easily search similar sources and find patterns.
 French records behave differently than, say, Hungarian records, and I would search a bit differently for each of them.

 For example, most Wikipedia pages from most countries have a link out to Wikidata.
-The French Wikipedia does not interlink with Wikidata.
+In 2022-2023, the French Wikipedia did not interlink with Wikidata.
 For any French-looking names, I needed to search them separately in Wikidata.
-(And since publishing this project, Wikipedia has moved the link to Wikidata to a drop down menu on the opposite side of the page.)
+(Since publishing this project, Wikipedia has moved the link to Wikidata to a drop down menu on the opposite side of the page, and French pages now link to Wikidata.)

 This round was extremely messy, and out of order.
 A lot of names that I thought I had confirmed had to be ‘demoted’ to unconfirmed.
 Sometimes what I thought I found was not substantial enough.
 For example, I did find an Arthur Gibson who was possibly a priest in the 20th century, but that’s not enough to connect him to my list.